obiwac/obiwac.github.io/static/public/blog/fprint.md

 This is because it uses the `g_usb_device_get_parent` function from `devel/libgusb`, which always returns `NULL` on FreeBSD, because it relies on `libusb_get_parent` from the system's `libusb` implementation, which FreeBSD doesn't implement yet (see [PR224454](https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=224454)).

 I've implemented this in [D46992](https://reviews.freebsd.org/D46992), which is currently awaiting review.
-You'll have to apply this patch to your kernel and rebuild `libgusb` for `libfprint` to be able to detect your fingerprint scanner correctly.
+You'll have to apply this patch to your `libusb` library, rebuild it, and then rebuild `libgusb` for `libfprint` to be able to detect your fingerprint scanner correctly.

 ## Updating firmware (for Framework laptops)